Union Pacific Special Service Cabooses

-Within three years, both cars were no longer needed and the test equipment was removed.
+Within three years, by 1990, both cars were no longer needed as test and labratory cars and the test equipment was removed.
 The cars remained stored and unused at Council Bluffs until they were moved to North Platte, where all remaining equipment was removed.
-Both cars now have had several seats installed and are used intermittently as shuttle cars to move train and yard crews during periods when winter storms force the closure of local highways.
+Both cars were equipped with several seats installed and are used intermittently as shuttle cars to move train and yard crews during periods when winter storms force the closure of local highways.

 Both cars remain painted as cabooses, with North Platte Service Unit lettering in place of the more standard Union Pacific lettering.

 In November 2009, the former SP 4750, a C-50-9 caboose, appeared at Denver's North Yard, numbered as UPP 430.
 The car is assigned to "snow bus" service west of Denver to transport crews during snow storms.
-Previously, SP 4750 was stored at Cheyenne, Wyoming.
+Previously, SP 4750 was stored at Cheyenne, Wyoming, and a photo was taken in May 2009 showing the caboose with special pass-through connections for crew shuttle "snow bus" service.

 UP CA-11 25822 was seen in October 2016 equipped with large propane fuel tanks, and assigned for "snow bus" service at Ogden, Utah, to move crews between stopped trains and crew change points.
 The propane tanks were two 420-pound propane tanks, each measuring 57 gallons, 24 inches diameter, and 43 inches tall, one on each end's open platform.
 While in special snow bus service, the caboose is coupled between high-horsepower locomotives, which themselves are connected for multiple-unit operation, one at each end of the caboose and facing opposite directions.
 The two locomotive and single caboose make up a special three-car train.

 UP CA-11 25872 was assigned to snow bus service as early as January 2008, working out of Denver, Colorado.
 In November 2019, the car was seen in Green River, Wyoming, coupled between two locomotives, ready for service.

 UP CA-11 25889 was assigned to snow bus service as early as January 2008, working out of both Salt Lake City and Ogden yards.
 UP 25889 was retired and sold for scrap on April 25, 2019.